Treating Your Ad Budget Like a Quant Fund

 The biggest mistake in performance marketing is treating creative testing as a subjective, emotional exercise.
 It is not art.
 It is a strict mathematical probability matrix.
 Stop hoping, and start amputating losers.

-Walk onto the floor of a quantitative trading firm, and you will not find people arguing about whether a stock ’’feels right.’’
-They have algorithms that execute trades based on statistical probabilities.
-If a position drops below a predefined threshold, the system auto-liquidates it.
-Emotion is removed entirely.
+Walk onto the floor of a quantitative trading firm, and you will not find a single analyst arguing about whether a stock ´´feels right.´´ They rely on rigid algorithms that execute trades based entirely on statistical probabilities.
+If a position bleeds below a predefined threshold, the system ruthlessly auto-liquidates it.
+Emotion is structurally prohibited.

-Yet, in performance marketing—an industry that manages billions of dollars in programmatic auction spend—we still allow human media buyers to let a losing ad run for an extra three days because ’’the founder really liked the lighting in the intro.’’
+Yet, in performance marketing—an industry that manages billions of dollars in highly volatile programmatic auction spend—we still allow human media buyers to let a losing ad burn cash for an extra three days simply because ´´the founder really liked the aesthetic of the intro.´´

-This emotional attachment to creative outputs is financial negligence.
+This emotional attachment to creative assets is absolute financial negligence.

-If you want to achieve massive, stable ROAS, you must stop interacting with your creative library as an archive of art.
+If you want to command massive, scalable ROAS, you must completely stop treating your creative library as an archive of subjective art.
 You must treat it as a portfolio of volatile mathematical assets.
-You need a systematized testing protocol rooted in probability.
+You need a systematized testing protocol rooted strictly in probability.

 Protocol